Albigensian Crusade: Cathar beliefs and practices

 Cathar meetings were fairly simple.
 In a typical gathering, those present would make one or more recitations of the Lord's Prayer, make a general confession of sins, ask for forgiveness, and conclude with a common meal.
 There were however some special rituals.
 Catharism developed its own unique form of "sacrament" known as the consolamentum, to replace the Catholic rite of baptism.
 Instead of receiving baptism through water, one received the consolamentum by the laying on of hands.

 Cathars regarded water as unclean because it had been corrupted by the earth, and therefore refused to use it in their ceremonies.
-Cathar bishops were selected from among the perfect.
 The act was typically received just before death, as Cathars believed that this increased one's chances for salvation by wiping away all previous sins.
 After receiving consolamentum, the recipient became known as perfectus.
 Having become "perfect," the soul, upon the death of the body, could escape the perpetual cycle of death and rebirth and achieve salvation.

 Prior to becoming a perfect, believing Cathars were encouraged but not always required to follow Cathar teaching on abstaining from sex and meat, and most chose not to do so.
 Once an individual received the consolamentum, these rules became binding.
 Cathar perfects often went through a ritual fast called the endura.

 After receiving the consolamentum, a believer would sometimes take no food and rely only on cold water, a practice eventually resulting in death.
 The procedure was typically performed only by those close to death already.
 Some members of the Church claimed that if a Cathar upon receiving the consolamentum showed signs of recovery, the person would be smothered to death to ensure entry into Heaven.
-This did sometimes happen but there is little evidence that it was common practice.
+This sometimes happened, but there is little evidence that it was common practice.

+Cathar bishops were selected from among the perfect.
 If a person receiving the consolamentum ever committed a grievous sin, the procedure had to be reapplied.
 If the bishop who dispensed it committed a serious sin, all of the people to whom he had given the procedure would need to undergo it again.